Instructional Continuity: Captioning for Live and Recorded Lectures

 Video Demo for Cal Poly users: Using Otter free account with Zoom for Live Captioning (to use with a free account)

 Otter.ai has an excellent live captioning feature.
-Cal Poly DRC purchased temporary licenses to be used by Deaf and Hard of Hearing DRC students during class for real-time captioning of lectures for spring quarter.
+Cal Poly DRC purchased a limited number of Otter licenses to loan out to Deaf and Hard of Hearing DRC students during class for real-time captioning of lectures.
 Instructors can use Otter as well by creating your own account, that includes a free version with limited minutes.
 Then you can use Otter with ZOOM to provide live captions during a ZOOM lecture for all of your students.
 To do this, just open two windows, side by side, to display your presentation on the left side, and the Otter live transcription on the right side.
 Now all students can follow along.
 Alternately, you can share the Otter link with your students directly, so they can follow along on their own devices if they wish.
 Additionally, Otter can provide transcripts for audio recordings such as podcasts and interviews.